 I know, I know, I’m probably way overthinking it.
 But my hope is, the more gift ideas we all share, the easier it will be to discover and give amazing gifts!

-Here are 10 hiking gift ideas for men to get you started.
+Here are 10 hiking gift ideas for him

-- A warm, hard shell jacket.
-If he doesn’t already have a good quality winter coat, check out this one from REI, I stick with REI because they have some of the best customer service and return policy out there.
+A warm, hard shell jacket.
+If he doesn’t already have a good quality winter coat, check out this North Face jacket from REI, I stick with REI because they have some of the best customer service and return policy out there.
 This coat is perfect because it has a lighter weight, puffy coat on the inside, with a waterproof breathable shell on the inside.
 The two layers can be worn separately, or together in harsh weather.

-- A Serac hammock.
-Anyone who spends time in the woods will appreciate a hammock to chill out in, either on day hikes or to camp out in on backpacking trips.
-All Serac hammocks come with straps and carabiners, so he’ll be able to set it up right away.
-If he’ll be camping out in it, you’ll want to get the bug net and rain fly too!
-Don’t forget to use coupon code ADVENTURE15 for 15% off the entire Serac site.
+A complete backpacking hammock.
+Anyone who spends time in the woods will appreciate a hammock to chill out in, either on day hikes or to camp out on backpacking trips.
+Hennessy hammocks come with the straps and bug net, so he’ll be able to set it up right away.

-- Mountain House meals.
-Mountain House meals are the convenience food of the backpacking world, it saves you from planning, preparing and portioning out every meal, and you can just add hot water to the pouch which means no pots to clean!
-I don’t recommend long distance hikers plan on these for every meal, but they are a nice treat every once in a while, or awesome for easy meals on a short weekend long backpacking trip.
-Don’t forget to use coupon code GIVING30 for 30% the entire Mountain House site until 12/8/17.
+Good To-Go Backpacking Meals.
+Good To-Go meals are the healthy, convenient food of the backpacking world, it saves you from planning, preparing, and portioning out every meal, and you can just add hot water to the pouch which means no pots to clean!
+I don’t recommend long-distance hikers plan on these for every meal, but they are a nice treat every once in a while, or awesome for easy meals on a short weekend-long backpacking trip.

 - Stocking Stuffers For Hikers